Key Takeaways

 Common Types of Medical Malpractice

 Diagnostic errors include failure to diagnose a condition, misdiagnosis, or delayed diagnosis that allows a condition to worsen.
+Cancer misdiagnosis is one of the most common and devastating examples — a missed cancer diagnosis can mean the difference between an early, treatable stage and a terminal one.

 Surgical errors include wrong-site surgery, leaving instruments inside patients, or damaging organs during procedures.
+These errors are sometimes called "never events" because they should never happen under competent care.

 Medication errors include prescribing wrong medications or dosages, dangerous drug interactions, or pharmacy mistakes.
+These can occur at any point in the chain from prescribing to dispensing to administration.

 What to Do If You Suspect Malpractice

 Get your medical records.
 You have a right to your complete medical file.
 Request everything, including imaging, lab results, and nursing notes.
+Understanding what's in your records — and what's missing — is critical, as your medical records are the backbone of any injury case.

 Don't wait too long.
 Oklahoma has a two-year statute of limitations for most malpractice claims, starting from when you knew or should have known about the injury.
 There are some exceptions, but delay creates risk.
+Understanding the realistic timeline for your case helps set expectations about how long the process takes.

 Consult with an attorney who handles malpractice.
 These cases require significant investment—expert fees, medical record review, litigation costs.
 Most attorneys evaluate cases carefully before taking them.